-Nothing screams the end of school holidays like an hour-long massage, but if you can’t find time to fit in a full-on pamper session, why not treat yourself to something a little more simple?
+Nothing screams the end of iso like an hour-long massage, but if you can’t find time to fit in a full-on pamper session, why not treat yourself to something a little more simple?
 Whether it’s getting your brows done or indulging in a mani/pedi, there are so many things you can do and places you can go to feel a little bit more human.
 On the Gold Coast, we love One Spa at RACV Royal Pines, QT Hotel and Greenhouse the Bath House, while Brisbanites can hit Lush Tan Beauty for a spray tan or one of the many brilliant beauty spas around town.

 Take a minute

-‘Taking a minute’ isn’t something that’s easily done during the school holiday craziness, but it’s so important for regulating our regulating emotions, improving sleep and reducing stress levels.
+‘Taking a minute’ isn’t something that’s easily done during global craziness, but it’s so important for regulating our emotions, improving sleep and reducing stress levels.
 Take notice of your senses, whether you’re going for a walk, eating lunch or talking to friends.
 Make sure you take some “me time”, where you can just focus on yourself, meditate or write a gratitude list.
 “Be aware of the world around you and how it is making you feel and take note of what’s running through your mind to help minimise negative thoughts and worries,” says Glenn.